-Newer breweries are springing up in industrial Ballard within easy walking distance of each other.
-Stay on top of all the news by following @BallardBeer or visiting here for our brewery coverage.
+Several of the newer breweries are within easy walking distance of each other in industrial Ballard.
 You can schedule a Ballard brewery tour here or here, or catch a ride on the CycleSaloon.
-Or if you’re a local like us, put on your hiking boots and plot your own route on our brewery map below (drag to see all the pins):
+Or if you’re a local like us, put on your hiking boots and plot your own route on our brewery map below:

 See something we missed?
 Email us at firstname.lastname@example.org.